AndlerRL/shopaholic-reacjs/README.md

 <h3>CHANGE_LOG</h3>

+<b><code>[v0.2.72]</code></b>

+Fixed a routing issue and deleted many components, since I analysed the API, there were no need to add such departments.
+Also add more Lazy loading to the app.

 <b><code>[v0.2.7]</code></b>

 More functionality has been added to the app, for now it's not linked with any page, due there is some functions, action and fetches that must be completed before it.